shaneoston72/CV/README.md

 ###<a name="profile">Profile</a>
 **I am living my dream.**

-I had been growing increasingly disillusioned with my career as a Business Analyst and Project Manager.
-My commitment to the field lacked the motivation it once held for me.
-Following a health scare in October 2015, I reevaluated my life and concluded that drastic action was needed to reenergise my career and life.
-As I explored various options, my lifelong dreams to live in the United Kingdom and to be a software developer kept coming up.
-Despite advice from family and friends, **I sold everything I owned** - a car, a house and all but two suitcases of personal belongings -and gambled on a **new life** in the UK training as a software developer.

-Five months later and after 16 weeks of Makers Academy, **life is an exciting adventure** again.
-I spend my days creating applications that expand my new knowledge of web development and software craftsmanship.
-I am part of a community of creative, really smart people that complement my creativity and stimulate my growth as a software developer.
-Today **I am a software developer**.
+I am a recent graduate of one of the most discerning dev bootcamps in the world, backed by a 15-year client-facing career as a business analyst.
+I moved from a lucrative, “safe” career in the United States to realise a lifelong dream to live in the United Kingdom and to pursue a career in software development.

+I am well suited for agile development, pair programming, and test-driven development (TDD).
+I am professionally trained to immediately contribute to front-end and back-end development.

-The next step in my rebirth as a software developer is to join an innovative team of brilliant developers to which I can apply my new knowledge of web development.
-I am eager to create elegant contributions to code that enhances the lives and experience of its users.
+I am eager to leverage my application project management and design acumen while evolving my new development skills.
+The next step in my evolution is to join an innovative team of brilliant developers to which I can apply my new knowledge of web development.

 ### <a name="skills">Skills</a>
-Before Makers I could create the simplest of web pages with HTML and CSS.
-Today I can create full stack applications using technologies such as Ruby on Rails, Javascript and AngularJS (see my contribution to [**Leave**](https://github.com/shaneoston72/smartAlarm-mobile)).
-Before Makers Academy I could not tell you about RESTful APIs let alone create one.
-After Makers Academy I can create one and strap Angular and Ionic SPAs to it.
+##### Application Design and Project Management
+I have 15 years’ experience in application design and management of projects requiring deep and ongoing engagement with customers and stakeholders.
+My role typically was that of Solution Architect in which I acted as a shepherd of the customer's requirements through development, test, and training.

+I have broad experience managing multi-year projects, from strategic planning throughout development, deployment, support, and training.

 ##### Knowledge Acquisition & Training
 The number one skill that my cohort agrees that I possess is an ability to quickly sort through complex technologies to learn the key aspects and then convey this new knowledge to my teammates.